Hydraulic Fracturing for Natural Gas and Oil Development

 - Earthworks Oil and Gas Accountability Project's "Breaking All the Rules: The Crisis in Oil & Gas Regulatory Enforcement" is the most-detailed, best documented analysis available of state enforcement practices and their disclosure.
 Click here.

 - Pennsylvania's Department of Environmental Protection, unlike most states, provides an easily accessible, searchable database of notices of violation for individual companices.
 To access the search home page, click here.
-For a PennEnvironment evaluation of violation data for 2008-2011, including violation rates of individual companies, click here.
 For an analysis of 2012 data, and challenges in their interpretation, see a Fractracker evaluation here.

 - The Groundwater Protection Council promotes information development and sharing among state regulators, as described here.
 GWPC's report on several decades' regulatory experience in Texas and Ohio is available here.